jrausell/react-tailwind-coming-soon-page/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-All illustrations came from www.sss.com and are free of use
+All illustrations came from [uigstudio.com](https://uigstudio.com) and are free of use

-All svg icons came from svg.com
+All svg icons came from [svgrepo.com](https://svgrepo.com) and are free of use

 This Readme was build using [readme.so](https://readme.so)